neoforge-dev/starter/memory-bank/active-context.md

 6. **Optimized Polyfills**: We've created a consolidated performance polyfill that reduces redundant installations and improves test performance.
 This approach is more maintainable and easier to understand than having multiple separate polyfills.
 We've also added a global flag to prevent multiple installations of the polyfill, significantly reducing the number of installation messages in the test output.

 7. **Silence Warnings**: We've decided to silence the Lit dev mode warning by patching the reactive-element.js file.
 This approach is more reliable than setting NODE_ENV to production, which doesn't always work.
+We've also added a global flag to prevent multiple silencing operations, significantly reducing the number of silencing messages in the test output.

 ## Critical Updates